Lisi Harrison is a #1 New York Times bestselling author.

 - I failed my California Driver’s license test when I moved to California in 2007.
 I was pregnant and cried so they let me take it again.
 I may or may not have cheated the second time.

 - Despite my horrible test-taking skills, I went to McGill University, aka the Harvard of Canada.

 - Harvard graduates don’t like when Canadians call it that.

 - I transferred to Emerson College in Boston and graduated with a BFA in Creative Writing.
-No driving tests required, just writing.
+No driving tests are required, just writing.
 I’m fine with that.

-- After graduation, I spent 12 years working at MTV Networks New York City.
+- After graduation, I spent 12 years working at MTV Networks in New York City.
 It taught me more about storytelling than college.